 At the end of each day, we do a camp warm down and a quick recap on the key learning points of the day are summarised with the coaches, players are all congratulated on their efforts and encouraged for their next session.

 No. LSB Camps currently cater to day-campers with no overnight provision at this time.
-Camps typically start at 9am and 2pm, depending on the camp.
+Camps typically start at 9am and finish at 1pm, delivering a 4 hour, fully-engaged camp experience each day of the camp.

 *Please be sure to check the specific timings of the camp you are interested in on the Camp Booking page*